Gazprom in Figures 2014–2018

 The Gazprom Group is the world's largest energy major in terms of natural gas reserves and production.

-Producing 12 per cent of the global gas output, the Gazprom Group is among the leading oil and gas companies worldwide.
-In 2017, the Group extracted 471.0 billion cubic meters of natural and associated gas, 15.9 million tons of gas condensate, and 41.0 million tons of oil.
+Producing 12 per cent of the global gas output, the Gazprom Group holds the top spot among oil and gas companies worldwide.
+In 2018, the Group extracted 497.6 billion cubic meters of natural and associated gas, 15.9 million tons of gas condensate, and 40.9 million tons of oil.

 Another important activity of the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
 Gazprom Gazomotornoye Toplivo is the single operator responsible for promoting the use of gas as a vehicle fuel.